hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 If you're interested not only in setting up the Hazelcast cluster, but also in using it in the client application, you can follow the following guidelines.

-Note that OpenShift sample uses the [fabric8](https://fabric8.io/) maven plugin to build Docker image.
-Fabric8 requires 3.3.x or higher maven version, therefore make sure that you have proper maven version installed on your machine.
+Note that OpenShift sample uses the [Eclipse JKube](https://www.eclipse.org/jkube/) OpenShift Maven Plugin to build the container image and deploy it into the cluster.
+JKube requires 3.3.x or higher maven version, therefore make sure that you have proper maven version installed on your machine.

-Note also that the commands below are presented for the Minishift, because they use access to the Docker Registry provided with OpenShift.
-In case of OpenShift Online (in which you don't have access to the OpenShift's Docker Registry), you may use an external registry (for example, [Docker Hub](https://hub.docker.com/)).

 **1) Build Maven dependencies**